devonfw-forge/Chionophile/README.md

 ## Benchmarks
 Two benchmarks are executed for different purposes:
 1. **Energy consumption benchmark**: for the next 5 minuts, backends will received 14 request per second.
-This request rate will guarantee that all backends can send responses without raises 404 or 500 errors.
+This request rate will guarantee that all backends can send responses without raising 400 or 500 errors.
 2. **Performance benchmark**: backends will received as request as possible.
-This will show how many request can process each benchmark.
+This will show how many requests can be processed by each benchmark.

 ## Test flow